 - — If interest is paid to a partner on behalf or for the benefit of any other person then such interest is not disallowed under this section.

-No TDS is to be deducted by partnership firm on salary or interest paid or credited to partner.
-This also applies where such salary or remuneration is taxable in the hands of partner.
+No TDS is to be deducted by a partnership firm on salary or interest paid or credited to a partner.
+This also applies where such salary or remuneration is taxable in the hands of a partner.